Apron: Inside flat trim member which is used under the stool at the bottom of the window.

 Flashing: A metal or plastic strip attached to the outside of the head or side jambs to provide a weather barrier, preventing leakage between the frame and the wall.

-Flush bolts: Found on the astragal of a door.
+Flush Bolts: Found on the astragal of a door.
 They lock the non-primary door in place, or will unlock the door so that it can be opened.

 Gable: The part of a wall that encloses the end of a pitched roof.